Bijective rigidity of uniform Roe algebras and injectivity of the comparison map: Rigidity of uniform Roe algebras versus injectivity of

 is injective.
 Suppose that $(X,d)$ and $(Y,\partial)$ belong to $\mathcal{C}$ and $\Phi \colon C^*_u(X) \to C^*_u(Y)$ is a $*$-isomorphism.
 By the commutativity of~\eqref{equation: HK-square}, we obtain

 and the right-hand side is exactly the $K_0$-class of $\mathbbm{1}_Y$.
 Since $\alpha_0^Y$ is injective, it follows that $H_0^{\text{uf}}(f_{\Phi})$ preserves the fundamental class.
 By Theorem~\ref{theorem: Block-Weinberger-Whyte}, there exists a bijective coarse equivalence that is close to $f_{\Phi}$.
-Consequently, the collection $\mathcal{C}$ satisfies bijective rigidity.
+Consequently, the coarse equivalence given by Theorem~\ref{theorem: rigidity theorem} is close to a bijective coarse equivalence.